Jewelry Protection

 Mined gemstones and precious metals are finite resources, and mining practices severely damage the environment.
 You can minimize your jewelry’s impact on the ecosystem by choosing pieces with lab-grown gems.

-Lab-grown diamonds and precious gemstones are created synthetically using techniques like Chemical Vapor Deposition (CVD) or High Pressure High Temperature (HPHT) to make the molecular structure of these stones.
+Sustainable diamond jewelry has Lab-grown diamonds which are created synthetically using techniques like Chemical Vapor Deposition (CVD) or High Pressure High Temperature (HPHT) to make the molecular structure of these stones.
+You can also use these processes to make other colored gemstones.

 There is no visible difference between lab-grown gems and earth-mined gems; however, earth-mined gemstones contain a trace amount of nitrogen which is only detectable via Diffuse Reflectance Infrared Fourier Transform Spectroscopy (DRIFTS).

 Lab-grown gems typically cost 40-50% less than organic gems, allowing you to buy a gem with a higher carat value.
-However, organic gemstones, especially diamonds, hold their value better.
+However, organic gemstones, especially diamonds, hold their value better on the jewelry market.

 How to Protect Your Sustainable Jewelry